Skip to main content

 • based on available information, were unlikely to receive trust distributions in the future.
 [10]

-However, from 1 March 2020, the SRO has no longer adopted this 'practical' approach.
+However, from 1 March 2020, the SRO no longer adopted this approach.
 The rule in section 3B(2) of the Duties Act 2000 (Vic) is now applied strictly to all discretionary trusts.
 FPAD will generally apply to a relevant transaction by the trustee of a standard discretionary or family trust if there is at least one 'foreign' capital beneficiary of the trust.
 This is regardless of whether that beneficiary is specifically named, and regardless of whether there has never been an intention to distribute to that beneficiary.

 Whether a discretionary trust includes a foreign beneficiary is a question of fact and law in each case.
 Given the often broad categories of beneficiaries in discretionary trust deeds it is likely that many if not most discretionary trusts will include a potential foreign beneficiary and be deemed foreign trusts and without a clause specifically excluding foreign beneficiaries it may be costly and or difficult to prove otherwise.